tohuwabohu/puppet-puppet/README.md

 Manage the Puppet package state and run Puppet in masterless mode on a regular basis.
 When changes are applied, a given user can be notified via email.

+By default, Puppet will be executed every 30 minutes and logs will be send to syslog.
+Before running Puppet, the APT package index will be updated.

 ##Usage

 Install puppet and hiera.
-By default, Puppet will be executed every 30 minutes and logs will be send to syslog.

 ```
 class { 'puppet': }